signalfx/apmworkshop/apm/k8s/istio/README.md

 ### Step 1: Install OpenTelemetry Collector

+If you have an existing collector running remove it.

 Install Splunk Otel Collector in its own namespace:
 `kubectl create namespace splunk-otel-collector`

-Follow Data Setup but add:
+Follow Data Setup wizard but add:
 `--namespace splunk-otel-collector`
 `--set autodetect.istio=true`